bhargavgurugubelli/disease_detection/README.md

-# DetectionAndClassificationOfFruitDiseases
-# Detection and Classification of Fruit Diseases 🍎🍌🍇
+# 🍎 Fruit Disease Detection using Image Preprocessing and SVM

-This project focuses on **image preprocessing and classification** of fruit leaf diseases using machine learning techniques.
-The goal is to clean, enhance, and prepare fruit images to improve disease detection accuracy in agricultural systems.
+This project detects diseases in various fruits using **image preprocessing**, **KMeans segmentation**, **feature extraction**, and classification using an **SVM (Support Vector Machine)** model.
+It includes a **Graphical User Interface (GUI)** built with **Tkinter**, allowing users to perform all steps interactively.

 ---

-## 🧠 Problem Statement
+## 🧠 Features

-Detecting diseases in fruits through leaf images is essential for crop health monitoring.
-Raw images often have noise, uneven lighting, or different sizes.
-Effective **image preprocessing** improves model performance by providing high-quality, consistent input data.
+- Upload fruit leaf dataset
+- Apply image preprocessing (resize, normalize, clean)
+- Perform **KMeans segmentation** to highlight affected areas
+- Extract features (color histogram, texture, etc.)
+- Train an **SVM classifier** with the extracted features
+- Upload and classify test images
+- View results in a user-friendly desktop GUI

 ---

-## 📁 Project Structure

-- `FruitDataset/` - Contains raw training images for different fruit diseases
-- `testImages/` - Contains images used to test the model pipeline
-- `features/` - Stores extracted image features or preprocessed data
-- `FruitDiseaseClassification.py` - Main script with:
-  - Image loading and preprocessing (resizing, normalization, etc.)
-  - Feature extraction
-  - CNN model training (if included)
-- `.DS_Store` - System file (safe to ignore)
+## 🖥️ GUI Overview

+The GUI includes the following buttons:

+- 🔹 **Upload Fruits Dataset**
+- 🔹 **Image Preprocessing & KMEANS Segmentation**
+- 🔹 **Features Extraction**
+- 🔹 **Train SVM Classifier**
+- 🔹 **Upload Test Image & Classification**

+> All actions are handled via the interface — no need to touch the code while testing!

 ---

-## 🖼️ Image Preprocessing Steps

-- Resize all images to 128x128 pixels
-- Convert to grayscale / RGB standardization
-- Normalize pixel values to range [0,1]
-- Apply data augmentation (rotation, flipping, etc.)
-- (Optional) Edge detection or histogram equalization
+## 📂 Folder Structure

+- `FruitDataset/` – Training images grouped by disease type
+- `testImages/` – Images used to test the classifier
+- `features/` – Preprocessed and feature-extracted data
+- `FruitDiseaseClassification.py` – Main script (includes GUI and ML pipeline)

 ---